xaur/decred-news/journal-template.md

 - {}

-{selected discussed topics, as bullet list or one paragraph per topic}
+{ selected discussed topics, as bullet list or one paragraph per topic }

 Selected Reddit posts: